Do Go On - 350 - Arctic Badass Peter Freuchen

 But yeah.

-What a story.
+Oh, what a story.

 Great story.

-Thanks so much for telling it, Bop. it bop i've never heard of him the dry
+Thanks so much for telling it, Bob.

 and he hadn't quite made the cut.

-So I'm glad that he got through this time
+So I'm glad that he got through this time,

 because that was a fun story.

-I can only imagine.
+Can I imagine.

-I think, yeah, a lot of people just get sleepy
+I think, yeah, a lot of people just get sleepy as soon as they hear it's a biography.

 Yeah, and look, that's kind of understandable,

-but nearly every story we do is going to be, in some way,
+but nearly every story we do is going to be in some way,

 a bit of a biography, isn't it?